hiraethus/Find-My-Lingo/README.md

 portals for their respective minority languages.

 ## Setup instructions
+* To develop this application, use vagrant to provision a machine.
+See the vagrant_instructions.md
-Please see the [Installation Guide](//github.com/hiraethus/gwasanaethau-cymraeg/wiki/Installation Guide) in the wiki
+* Please see the [Installation Guide](//github.com/hiraethus/gwasanaethau-cymraeg/wiki/Installation Guide) in the wiki (work in progress)